WasmEdge/docs/docs/develop/build-and-run/install.md

 ```bash
 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash -s -- -v 0.11.2 --plugins wasi_nn-openvino
 ```
+Next, run `source $HOME/.wasmedge/env` to make the installed binary available in the current session.

-Next, go to the [OpenVINO in Rust](../rust/ai_inference/openvino) chapter to see how to run AI inference with OpenVINO.
+Then, go to the [OpenVINO in Rust](../rust/ai_inference/openvino) chapter to see how to run AI inference with OpenVINO.

 ### WASI-NN plugin with Pytorch backend